nsacyber/Hardware-and-Firmware-Security-Guidance/secureboot/Windows.md

 ```

 ### 2.8.
 Check a Signature
+To see if an EFI binary has been signed, run the following command.

 ```
 Get-AuthenticodeSignature -FilePath shimx64.efi
 ```

 ### 2.9.
 Remove a Signature
+To remove an unwanted or unnecessary signature, run the following command.
+Removing an existing signature may be necessary prior to applying a new signature.

 ```
 signtool remove /s shimx64.efi
 ```